apache/mesos/docs/fetcher.md

 The Mesos fetcher mechanism comprises of these two parts:

-1. The slave-internal Fetcher Process (in terms of libprocess) that controls and coordinates all fetch actions.
-Every slave instance has exactly one internal fetcher instance that is used by every kind of containerizer (except the external containerizer variant, which is responsible for its own approach to fetching).
+1. The agent-internal Fetcher Process (in terms of libprocess) that controls and coordinates all fetch actions.
+Every agent instance has exactly one internal fetcher instance that is used by every kind of containerizer (except the external containerizer variant, which is responsible for its own approach to fetching).